Measure transport with kernel mean embeddings: Introduction

+To put into perspective such implicit score estimation, it is of interest to numerically compare KME-dynamics to methods that rely on exterior inputs to estimate the score.
+One proposal of this kind is the Mapping Particle Filter (MPF) by \citet{pulido2019sequential} that combines Stein Variational Gradient Descent \citep{liu2016stein} either with a Monte-Carlo or a Gaussian estimate of the score (see \cite{stordal2021p} for a comparison).
+In Section \ref{sec:Lorenz} we observe favourable performance and robustness of KME-dynamics in Lorenz 63 and 96 data assimilation scenarios, supporting the idea that inherent score estimation might be preferable.

-Finally, the interpolation \eqref{eq:interpolation intro} may be replaced by other reference dynamics according to the application.
-For example, $\pi_t$ might solve the Kushner-Stratonovich SPDE from stochastic nonlinear filtering with continuous-time observations \cite[Chapter 3]{bain2009fundamentals}.
-Matching the mean-field dynamics \eqref{eq:MF intro} leads to the \emph{feedback particle filter}, see \cite{yang2013feedback,pathiraja2021mckean,coghi2023rough,taghvaei2018kalman}.
-For a comprehensive recent overview we refer the reader to \cite{calvello2022ensemble} and references therein. \\
+\textbf{Other reference dynamics.} The interpolation \eqref{eq:interpolation intro} may be replaced by other reference dynamics according to the application.
+For example, $\pi_t$ might solve the Kushner-Stratonovich SPDE from stochastic nonlinear filtering with continuous-time observations \citep[Chapter 3]{bain2009fundamentals}.
+Matching the mean-field dynamics \eqref{eq:MF intro} leads to the \emph{feedback particle filter}, see \cite{yang2013feedback,taghvaei2018kalman,pathiraja2021mckean,coghi2023rough}.
+For a comprehensive recent overview we refer the reader to \cite{calvello2022ensemble} and references therein.

 \textbf{Notation.} Throughout the paper, we denote by $\mathcal{P}(\mathbb{R}^d)$ the set of probability measures on $\mathbb{R}^d$ (equipped with the Borel $\sigma$-algebra).
 Probability measures and their densities with respect to the Lebesgue measure will be denoted by the same symbol.
 The Hilbert space of (equivalence classes of) $\pi$-square-integrable functions will be denoted by $L^2(\pi) = \{f:\mathbb{R}^d \rightarrow \mathbb{R}: \,\, \int_{\mathbb{R}^d} f^2 \, \mathrm{d} \pi < \infty \}$, and the corresponding inner product by $\langle \cdot, \cdot \rangle_{L^2(\pi)}$.
 The space of smooth compactly supported functions on $\mathbb{R}^d$ will be denoted by $C_c^\infty(\mathbb{R}^d)$.
 The set of symmetric positive definite matrices will be referred to as $\R^{d\times d}_{\text{sym}, >0}$.
 For $\rho \in \mathcal{P}(\mathbb{R}^d)$, we denote its mean by $\mu(\rho) = \int_{\mathbb{R}^d} x \, \mathrm{d}\rho \in \mathbb{R}^d$, and its covariance matrix by $\cov(\rho) = \int_{\mathbb{R}^d}(x - \mu)(x - \mu)^\top \mathrm{d}\rho \in \mathbb{R}^{d \times d}$.